FloraKho/Fotozer/README.md

 # 📸 Fotozer

 Fotozer is a website clone, inspired by [Flickr](https://www.flickr.com/).
-Fotozer can be used – and is best suited – for photo-sharing, photo organizing, and archiving.
+Fotozer can be used for photo-sharing, photo organizing, and archiving.
 Community members can share views and fave for beautiful public picture.
 It is ideal for photographers and in-house creative staff, as well as marketing initiatives.

 **Live site:**  [Fotozer](https://fotozer.herokuapp.com/)